juristr/juristr.github.com/_posts/2013-04-08-modularity-in-javascript-frameworks.md

     <figcaption>Some potential widgets of the GitHub site</figcaption>
 </figure>

-I just quickly went over its UI and the marked regions "might" possibly be independent widgets (but I'm sure there are even more than those).
+I just quickly went over its UI and marked the regions that "might" possibly be independent widgets.
+I just highlighted some of the most obvious ones (but there are obviously a lot more than those).

 Separating your application into smaller parts is essential for keeping your architecture clean, reusable and mainly maintainable.
 The principle is a known concept in computer science: "divide and conquer".

-Smaller parts have
+Divide everything up into smaller parts which have

 - lower complexity
 - are easier to test